Learning Deep Features in Instrumental Variable Regression: Preliminaries

 where $f_\mathrm{struct}$ is called the structural function, which we assume to be continuous, and $\varepsilon$ is an additive noise term.
 This specific confounding assumption is necessary for the IV problem.
 In \citet{Bareinboim2012}, it is shown that we cannot learn $f_\mathrm{struct}$ if we allow any type of confounders.
 The challenge is that $\expect{\varepsilon | X} \neq 0$, which reflects the existence of a confounder.
 Hence, we cannot use ordinary supervised learning techniques since $f_\mathrm{struct}(x) \neq \expect{Y | X=x}$.
 Here, we assume there is no observable confounder but we may easily include this, as discussed in Appendix~\ref{sec:observable-confounder}.

 To deal with the hidden confounder $\varepsilon$, we assume to have access to an instrumental variable $Z \in \mathcal{Z}$ which satisfies the following assumption. \begin{assum} The conditional distribution $P(X | Z)$ is not constant in $Z$ and $\expect{\varepsilon | Z} = 0$. \end{assum} Intuitively, Assumption~\ref{assum:iv} means that the instrument $Z$ induces variation in the treatment $X$ but is uncorrelated with the hidden confounder $\varepsilon$.
 Again, for simplicity, we assume $\mathcal{Z} \subset \mathbb{R}^{d_Z}$.
-The causal graph describing these relationships is shown in Figure~\ref{fig:causal-graph}\footnote{We show the simplest causal graph in Figure~\ref{fig:causal-graph}.
-It entails $Z \indepe \varepsilon$, but we only require $Z$ and $\varepsilon$ to be uncorrelated in Assumption~\ref{assum:iv}.
-Of course, this graph also says that $Z$ is not independent of $\varepsilon$ when conditioned on $X$ observations.}.
+The causal graph describing these relationships is shown in Figure~\ref{fig:causal-graph}.\footnote{We show the simplest causal graph in Figure~\ref{fig:causal-graph} It entails $Z \indepe \varepsilon$, but we only require $Z$ and $\varepsilon$ to be uncorrelated in Assumption~\ref{assum:iv}.
+Of course, this graph also says that $Z$ is not independent of $\varepsilon$ when conditioned on observations $X$.}.
+Note that the instrument $Z$ cannot have an incoming edge from the latent confounder that is also a parent of the outcome.